Social workers usually don’t think about disability insurance, but they should.

 There are some disadvantages, though, which bear some detail.
 We discuss those next.

 Disadvantages Of The NASW Disability Insurance Plan

 As we mentioned, association disability insurance plans tend to be plain vanilla.
-They have to be to keep costs low and appease to the members.
-A low cost plan doesn’t mean it is right for you.
+They have to be to keep costs low and appease the members.
+A low-cost plan doesn’t mean it is right for you.